 - Jerusalem artichokes, often called sunchokes, are more similar to a root vegetable than the large green artichokes you’re probably familiar with.
 Try shredding them and sprinkling some on top of a salad, into a smoothie or into a dip.
 They have a mild flavor and blend easily with other tastes.

 - Chicory root is useful for baking since it binds ingredients together.
 It’s also a high-antioxidant food and great digestive cleanser.
 Some people use chicory when making homemade cultured veggies, like kimchi or sauerkraut.
-Chicory root is also used as a coffee substitute for those suffering from caffeine overdose or additive elsewhere in the world since its taste mimics that of coffee, without any of the caffeine or acidity.
+Chicory root is also used as a coffee substitute for those looking to cut their caffeine intake since its taste mimics that of coffee without any of the caffeine or acidity.

 - Acacia gum is used in a variety of products, including some supplements, powders and even ice cream.
 In herbal medicine, the gum is used to bind pills and lozenges and to stabilize emulsions.
 It’s possible to find powder acaia to add to smoothies in certain health food stores or online.